-This course also provides understanding of EKG, Electrophysiology, conduction system and mechanical events of the cardiac cycle in relation to electrical events.
+This course provides understanding of EKG, Electrophysiology, conduction system and mechanical events of the cardiac cycle in relation to electrical events.
 This course discusses mechanical and electrical events in cardiovascular hemodynamics.
-This course will discuss various fluid physics including Bernoulli's principle.
 The course also provides understanding of electrical and mechanical events of cardiac cycle.
-This course also demonstrates correlation of EKG in relation to cardiac events in the Lab.
-This Course involves understanding of clinical pharmacology.
-Pharmacology, indications and contraindications of common drugs used in cardiac patients.
-Pharmacology of provocative stress agents and their uses/adverse effects will be discussed.
-This course also discusses potential side effects of cardiac medications on the cardiac function and the related Echocardiographic findings.
+This course also demonstrates correlation of EKG in relation to cardiac events and echocardiographic findings in the lab.
+This course allows students to identify and interpret individual rhythm strips and 12-lead EKGs.
+This Course involves understanding how f cardiac medications can relate to certain EKG and echocardiographic findings.

-DCS 325 Cardiac Sonography Lab
+DCS 325 Cardiac Lab II

 This course prepares students to transition from the laboratory to clinical education in a cardiovascular department of an affiliated clinical facility.
-The students will learn basic normal structural anatomy, identification and demonstration as well as expected protocols.
+This course concentrates on the valvular assessment done in the apical views of the heart.
+Color and Spectral Doppler are introduced and practiced by the student.
 The student will demonstrate proper methodologies of patient care, patient safety, patient communication, and sonographer patient interaction.
 The student will practice sound ergonomics in preparation for the clinical setting.